 Wall space is often overlooked as a storage option.
-This particular system is called FastTrack and it’s a pretty inexpensive way to organize.
-There is a large variety of hooks and baskets available for this system and a couple different size tracks; though you could cut them to any size you need).
-I personally have one long track for garden equipment and another shorter track for gym equipment like resistance bands, jump ropes, and my climbing gear; it’s pretty cool.
+The system I chose is called FastTrack, and it’s a pretty inexpensive way to get organized.
+There are a large variety of baskets and hooks available for this system, and a couple different size tracks; though you could easily cut them to any size you need.
+I personally have one long track for garden equipment and another short track for gym equipment like resistance bands, jump ropes, attachments, and climbing gear; it’s pretty cool.

 In any case, it doesn’t have to be the Fasttrack brand, that’s just the one I am most familiar with.
-Both Lowes and Home Depot sell a couple different versions of this type of storage system though.
+Both Lowes and Home Depot sell many different versions of this type of wall-mounted storage system.

 Build Some Shelves